NicholasBHubbard/sbozyp/README.md

 # installpkg /tmp/sbozyp-*.tgz
 ```

-Once sbozyp is installed, it can be upgraded like any other package:
+Once sbozyp is installed, it can upgrade itself like it upgrades any other package:

 ```
 # sbozyp install sbozyp